skywalkerSam/WEB-DEV-101/Responsive-Web-Design/HTML/Readme.md

 ## `<!DOCTYPE html>`

+it tells browsers that the document is an `HTML5` document.

 - All pages should begin with `<!DOCTYPE html>`.

-- `<!DOCTYPE html>` tells browsers that the document is an HTML5 document.

-This special string is known as a *declaration* and ensures the browser tries to meet *industry-wide* specifications.
+`Note`: This special string is known as a *declaration* and ensures the browser tries to meet *industry-wide* specifications.

 &emsp;

 ## Void Elements

-- Some HTML *elements* do not have a closing tag.
+Some HTML *elements* do not have a closing tag.
 These are known as *void* elements.

 - Here is an example of an image element which is a void element: